 Meet your future here and become a Redhawk

-Seattle University provides a distinctive learning experience in a captivating city where expert faculty in the nearly 500-year-old Jesuit tradition of education excellence ensure the holistic formation of every student.
+Seattle University provides a distinctive learning experience in a captivating city where expert faculty—in a nearly 500-year-old Jesuit tradition of educational excellence—ensure the holistic formation of every student.
 Our location in the heart of Seattle guarantees students an urban education that includes access to internships; internationally recognized research, business, and government leaders; and a wealth of cultural and social opportunities that make a well-rounded college graduate.

-Seattle University affords a comprehensive residential experience on a lush, beautiful campus.
+The University affords a comprehensive residential experience on a lush, beautiful campus.
 Designated an Official Backyard Sanctuary and nationally recognized for its recycling and environmentally sensitive practices, the University is also within walking distance to the downtown business center.
 The undergraduate student body totals 4,780 and includes representatives from 51 states and territories and 90 nations.
 Four residence halls and two on-campus apartment complexes house 2,000 students, and undergraduate housing is available all four years, with approximately 93% of freshmen and sophomores living on campus.

-All professional programs have met the demanding standards for full professional accreditation, including the Association to Advance Collegiate Schools of Business (AACSB International), the Accreditation Board for Engineering and Technology (ABET), the Commission on Collegiate Nursing Education, the American Chemical Society, and the Commission on Accreditation of Allied Health Education Programs.
+All professional programs have met the demanding standards for full professional accreditation, including the Association to Advance Collegiate Schools of Business (AACSB International), the Accreditation Board for Engineering and Technology (ABET), the Commission on Collegiate Nursing Education (CCNE), the American Chemical Society (ACS), and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Seattle University offers 65 undergraduate degree programs through the College of Arts and Sciences, the Albers School of Business and Economics, Matteo Ricci College, the College of Nursing, and the College of Science and Engineering.
 Distinctive undergraduate programs include majors in Criminal Justice, Diagnostic Ultrasound, Digital Design, Environmental Engineering, and Film Studies.
 All students build strong critical-thinking and writing skills through the University’s dynamic Core Curriculum.